srlopez/test/README.md

 ### The App ###

-Is a Simple Redux State of a index and a list of { name: "text", status: "boolean" }
+Is a simple Redux State of a index and a list of { name: "text", status: "boolean" }
 The app show the list of items, then you can press on buttons:

   * add: to add some new items,